Ghoeb/color-routes/README.md

 Written to use as an assignment on the 2016-1 edition of Data Structures & Algorithms course at PUC, Chile

-(This was my first big C project, and I plan to keep working on it)
+(This was my first big C project, and I plan to keep working on it and cleaning it up)

 ## The problem